 It is recommended that students have completed PACS 2500 before taking this course.

-The next offering of this course will be Fall term 2021.
+This course is currently offered through CU's Continuing Education program.
+Due to the Covid-19 emergency, the next offering of this course will be Fall term 2022.
 A syllabus will be available in August before the course starts.

 This course counts for Arts & Sciences General Education: Distribution-Social Sciences

 This course counts under Functional Area IV for International Affairs Majors

 This course counts as an elective for students registered for the PACS Certificate